Filipino megachurch founder forced girls and young women into sex, telling them it was ‘God’s will,’ feds say

 Federal investigators say some members who successfully solicited money for the church were forced into sham marriages.
 Leaders allegedly arranged fraudulent student visas for others so the members could continue collecting money for the church.

-Quiboloy has previously denied the sex trafficking allegations following a 2018 Hawaii News Now investigation that reported on accusations that the church ran a child sex ring.
+Quiboloy has previously denied the sex-trafficking allegations following a 2018 Hawaii News Now investigation that reported on accusations that the church ran a child sex ring.
 His attorney, Michael Green, told Hawaii News Now that the new indictment is based on false testimony from former church members.

 “We have the documents and we have the audits,” Green said.
 “We can show that they lied and we can basically show the reason they lied.”

-Quiboloy enjoys close relations with Philippine president Rodrigo Duterte, who is most known for a bloody war on drugs that has left thousands dead.
+Quiboloy enjoys close relations with Philippine President Rodrigo Duterte, who is most known for a bloody war on drugs that has left thousands dead.
 Duterte previously said Quiboloy had gifted him a house, in which he plans to retire.

-The Philippines would be willing to cooperate with an extradition request, presidential spokesman Karlo Nograles said on Friday.
+The Philippines would be willing to cooperate with an extradition request, presidential spokesman Karlo Nograles said Friday.
 Duterte, he said, will decide whether to keep Quiboloy, whom local press have reported to be the president’s spiritual adviser, in the position.

 Duterte, who himself previously said he was sexually abused by a priest as a student, has yet to comment.